-Qt4 update to QT5: This is the basic set of libraries in which QGIS is built in top level, we talk about the CORE-functional level of the platform.
-The QT also provides libraries for mummy management, connectivity operations and graphics management.
-The Qt4 (on which QGIS is currently based) is not currently being developed by those responsible for the Qt library and could have problems in terms of functionality with some platforms (for example, OS X) and even facilitate the management of binary versions (for example Debian Testing and the next version of Debian "Stretch").
-The process of bringing QGIS to QT5 already has an important breakthrough (mainly what Matthias Kuhn has done) that together with Marco Bernasocchi smoke on the Android «QField» based entirely on QT5.
-However, there are some limitations in launching the new QT5 because of its impact on QGIS - particularly with web browser widgets (mainly used in the Composer and also some other places in QGIS).
+Qt4 update to QT5: This is the basic set of libraries that QGIS is built on top level, we speak of the CORE-functional level of the platform.
+QT also provides libraries to perform memory management, connectivity operations, and graphics management.
+Qt4 (which QGIS is currently based on) is currently not being developed by the Qt library maintainers and might have functionality issues with some platforms (eg OS X) and even make it easier to manage binary versions (eg Debian Testing and the next Debian release “Stretch”).
+The process of bringing QGIS to QT5 already has an important advance (mainly what Matthias Kuhn has done) that together with Marco Bernasocchi smoke on the Android "QField" based entirely on QT5.
+However, there are some limitations in getting the new QT5 up and running because of its impact on QGIS – in particular with web browser widgets (mainly used in Composer and also a few other places in QGIS).

 Update PyQt4 to PyQt5: These are the relative changes to the Python language for Qt on which the QGIS Python API is based.
 It is proposed to change the library of QT5 C ++, it is also expected to move the Python library to PyQt5 so that the benefits of the new QT5 API in Python can be exploited.

 Updating Python 2.7 to Python 3: Currently everything runs on Python 2.7.
-Python 3 is the latest version of python and is recommended by those who lead that project.
-Python 2 is slightly incompatible with Python 3 (to an extent almost proportional to the incompatibility between QGIS 2 and Qgis 3).
-Many developers have made Python Python 3 largely compatible with earlier versions of Python 2, but the reverse compatibility is not as good.
+Python 3 is the latest version of python and is recommended by those leading that project.
+Python 2 is slightly incompatible with Python 3 (almost proportional to the incompatibility between QGIS 2 and Qgis 3).
+Many developers have made python Python 3 largely backward compatible with Python 2, but the backward compatibility is not that great.

-Improving the QGIS API itself: One of the problems with which maintains API compatibility between versions is that you have to live with your design options for a long term.
-In QGIS, every effort is made not to break the API within a series of minor releases.
-Releasing a QGIS version for 3.0 with an API not compatible with the current will give an opportunity to "clean the house" by fixing things in the API that we are with which there is nonconformity.
-You can see a provisional list of the Changes proposed for the 3.0 API.
+Improving the QGIS API itself: One of the problems with maintaining API compatibility between versions is that you have to live with your design choices for the long haul.
+Every effort is made in QGIS not to break the API in a series of minor releases.
+Releasing a QGIS version for 3.0 with an API not currently supported will give us an opportunity to "clean house" by fixing things in the API that we are not compliant with.
+You can see a provisional list of Changes proposed for the 3.0 API.

 How to support changing the 3.0 API

-As already mentioned, the 3.0 version will cause a break with the 2.x version of QGIS and there is a possibility that many plugins, existing applications and other codes that are based on the current API will break.
+As already mentioned, version 3.0 will break with QGIS version 2.x and there is a chance that many plugins, existing applications and other code that are based on the current API will break.
 So what can be done to mitigate the changes?
-Matthias Kuhn, Jürgen Fischer, Nyall Dawson, Martin Dobias and other leading developers have been looking for ways to mitigate the number of API breakthroughs as the QGIS base code continues to be based on the next generation of libraries and their own internal APIs.
-During our last meeting of the Steering Committee of the Project QGIS was geofumó through several possibilities.
-The following table summarizes what Matthias Kuhn kindly summed up and that we have partly tried to transliterate in this article according to what Posted on your blog:
+Matthias Kuhn, Jürgen Fischer, Nyall Dawson, Martin Dobias and other top developers have been looking for ways to mitigate the number of API break changes while continuing to advance the QGIS codebase being based on the next generation of libraries and its own internal API.
+During our last meeting of the QGIS Project Steering Committee we geofumed through various possibilities.
+The following table summarizes what Matthias Kuhn graciously summarized and that we have partly tried to transliterate in this article according to what Posted on your blog:

 QGIS 2.14 LTR